HristoKolev/TvDbSharper/README.md

 # Series

-Let's say that you need to get information about a specific series.
+Let's say that you need to get information about a specific show.
 Doctor Who.
 You can do it like this:

 ```C#
 var response = await client.Series.GetAsync(78804);